KiRiT095/Cipher-Toolkit/README.md

 ## Current Status

-🚧 This project is currently in **Pre-Alpha 0.2** and is actively being developed.
+🚧 This project is currently in **Pre-Alpha 0.3** and is actively being developed.
 New cryptographic algorithms, decryption tools, and security-related utilities will be added as I continue learning Python and cybersecurity concepts.

 ## Planned Features

 ### Encryption

 * Vigenère Cipher
-* Rail Fence Cipher
 * Playfair Cipher

 ### Decryption